Scion TC Mods: Upgrade Ideas & Performance Parts

 Introduced in 2004, the tC quickly gained popularity among the younger generation and hit almost every sales goal Toyota had.
 Despite not being rear-wheel-drive, the Scion tC solidified its position as a fantastic tuner car.

-In this article, we delve deep into the world of aftermarket performance parts and zero in on some of the best upgrades for your modified Scion tC.
+In this article, we delve into the world of aftermarket performance parts and zero in on some upgrades for your modified Scion tC.

 Scion TC Performance Parts